Mjz86/c_colon/README.md

 4. speed :

- even in value oriented code,  functions can throw errors with ease and speed
+ even in value oriented code,  functions can throw errors with ease and speed , the values often flow in registers and they are optimized well beacuse of lack of aliases

 5. rich set of libraries: